 - 1) First traceroute interface vlan 34 on rtr3, the target host in this exercise, from rtr1 and make sure that the connection is ok and that the path is over rtr4. - 2) Make a note of the target's network id, i. e. the vlan between rtr3 and rtr4. - 3) Check the routing table in rtr1, especially for the target network id.
 Make a note of the cost to the target host. - 4) On router rtr1 turn on debugging of RIP.
-Make sure the output is displayed on your terminal. - 5) Now introduce an error by shutting down interface f0/0/3 on rtr1.
+Make sure the output is displayed on your terminal - 5) Now introduce an error by shutting down interface vlan 1 on rtr4.
 Note the time! - 6) Ping the target host.
 Note the result.
-Compare with the routing table! - 7) Observe periodically the changes in the routing table concerning the target network on router rtr1 until the network has converged.
-At the same time observe the debugging output.
+Compare with the routing table! - 7) Observe periodically on router rtr1 until the network has converged the changes in the routing table concerning the target network at the same time as you observe the debugging output.
 Look for information concerning the target network!
 Note which routers that announce the target network to rtr1.
 Note which path the routing table indicate for the target network.
 Note changes in debug output and routing table information you observe, and at what time from when you introduced the error.
 Hint: It is possible to perform normal commands while you have debugging active.
-The displayed output on the terminal might be somewhat crumbled in cases, but just re-issue the last command. - 8) Note which path that is the preferred path to the target host. - 9) Restore the network by opening interface f0/0/3 on rtr1.
+The displayed output on the terminal might be somewhat crumbled in cases, but just reissue the last command. - 8) Note which path that is the preferred path to the target host. - 9) At last, restore the network by opening interface vlan 1 on rtr4.
 Observe routing table and debug output.
-Note how long the convergence time is in this case. - 10) Repeat steps 5 to 9 but this time shut down interface vlan1 on rtr4 instead.
+Note how long the convergence time is in this case.